-The owner's manual contained the latest information for this model at the time of going to print.
+The Owner's Manual contained the latest information for this model series at the time of going to print.
 Minor differences due to developments in design cannot be ruled out completely.

 All specifications are non-binding.
-KTM Sportmotorcycle AG specifically reserves the right to modify or delete technical specifications, prices, colors, forms, materials, services, designs, equipment, etc., without prior notice and without specifying reasons, to adapt these to local conditions, as well as to stop production of a particular model without prior notice.
-KTM accepts no liability for delivery options, deviations from illustrations and descriptions, as well as misprints and other errors.
-The models portrayed partly contain special equipment that does not belong to the regular scope of delivery.
+KTM Motorrad AG specifically reserves the right to modify or delete technical specifications, prices, colors, forms, materials, services, designs, equipment, etc., without prior notice and without specifying reasons, to adapt these to local conditions, as well as to stop production of a particular model without prior notice.
+KTM accepts no liability for delivery options, deviations from illustrations and descriptions, misprints, and other errors.
+The models portrayed partly contain special equipment that does not belong to the regular scope of supply.

-© 2013 KTM-Sportmotorcycle AG, Mattighofen Austria All rights reserved
+© 2014 KTM Motorrad AG, Mattighofen Austria

+All rights reserved